Skip to main content

 VOLUNTEER EMT

 Volunteers either respond from home or staff one of our stations in a standby capacity and respond to calls as needed.
-Volunteer EMTs are expected to staff one of our aid calls for a minimum of 72 hours a quarter, In addition, volunteer cover open part time shifts due to sick calls, vacations or mobilizations.
+Volunteer EMTs are expected to staff one of our stations for a minimum of 72 hours a quarter, In addition, volunteer cover open part time shifts due to sick calls, vacations or mobilizations.
 Volunteers are eligible to participate in state and national mobilizations.
-Persons who live outside of the Sky Valley are required to have passed the National Registry EMT Exam.
-Volunteer EMTs are eligible to attend our in house academy and become a Part Time Firefighter as outlined above.
+Applicants are required to have passed the National Registry EMT Exam.
 Volunteers are given a reimbursement stiped with costs associated with volunteering.
 The stipend is limited to $27,082 per year for 2025.
 In addition, volunteer EMTs are eligible to receive a monthly VEBA contribution.
+Volunteer EMTs will be required to attend the next basic firefighter academy.
+Candidates should have passed the CPAT or be preparing to pass the CPAT prior to the start of academy.

 Other Opportunities to Serve